Experience of Having a Car and Driver in Northern India

-At Chandleao outside of Jodhpur, where I was excited to hop on some wheels and cycle around the villages one evening, I sweat bullets and found myself working much harder than usual on pretty flat land.
+At Chandelao outside of Jodhpur, where I was excited to hop on some wheels and cycle around the villages one evening.
+I sweat bullets and found myself working much harder than usual on pretty flat land.
 Needless to say, I chuckled at the thought of riding in the beating sun and toting my gear – and once again felt quite grateful for the private car!

 For the car journeys between cities, I find myself going back and forth between enjoying the solitude and break from the noise – and longing to be fully immersed in it.
 It can feel a bit lonely or isolating, far removed from the commotion of the public transportation scenes and even other tourists who can be fun to speak with and learn from.
 Understanding the distances and limited public transportation between some cities, I can surely say that the car/driver combo makes a lot of sense.

 I must say that the car/driver experience is very much shaped by the driver himself (so far, I’ve only had men).
-My first one wasn’t my favorite (he was definitely not bad) it was just that I didn’t connect with him.
-But I absolutely trusted him and felt safe, however, he was not someone I would rate as the best driver on my journey.
-When I think of it now, all of my other drivers have been incredibly friendly, quite knowledgeable and good in English, which makes a lot of difference
+My first one wasn’t my favourite (he was definitely not bad) it was just that I didn’t connect with him.
+But I absolutely trusted him and felt safe.
+However, he was not someone I would rate as the best driver on my journey.
+When I think of it now, all of my other drivers have been incredibly friendly, quite knowledgeable and good in English, which makes a lot of difference.

 The roads themselves likely make a difference too!
 While trains are steady and smooth, I found some of the car rides to be incredibly bumpy and somewhat nausea-inducing.
 Some drivers handled the terrain far better than others – or perhaps their vehicles were better equipped.